 - Supports over 600 individuals and families throughout Lower Grafton and Sullivan Counties

-- We bring about $17 million each year into the local economy in jobs as well as direct purchase of goods and services
+- Brings approximately $19 million each year into the local economy in jobs as well as direct purchase of goods and services

-- Provide the majority of services directly through employees and home-providers; also have contracts with other agencies to provide services in the community
+- Provides the majority of services directly through employees and home-providers; but also contracts with other agencies to provide services in the community

 - Provide long-term care services which are funded primarily through Medicaid